 Private Property Only

-Legal consumption is limited to private property where you have permission from the owner.
-This includes:
+Legal consumption is limited to private property where you have permission from the owner:

 - Your own home or apartment